-The Jacobian of c(x) is the matrix in $\mathbb{R}^{m \times n}$ such that each column contains the partial derivatives of c(x) with respect to one variable.
-The evaluation of the Jacobian of c should be performed by calling the routines.
+The first argument of this routine is a TAO solver object.
+The second argument is the variable vector at which the constraint function should be evaluated.
+The third argument is the vector of function values c(x), and the fourth argument is a pointer to a user-defined context.
+This routine and the user-defined context should be set in the TAO solver with the routines.
 In these functions, The first arguemnt is the TAO solver object.
 The second argument is the variable vector at which to evaluate the Jacobian matrix, the third argument is the Jacobian matrix, and the last argument is a pointer to a user-defined context.
 The fourth and fifth arguments of the Jacobian evaluation with respect to the state variables are for providing PETSc matrix objects for the preconditioner and for applying the inverse of the state Jacobian, respectively.
-This inverse matrix may be PETSC_NULL, in which case TAO will use a PETSc Krylov subspace solver to solve the state system.
-These evaluation routines should be registered with TAO by using the
+This inverse matrix may be PETSC\NULL, in which case TAO will use a PETSc Krylov subspace solver to solve the state system.
+These evaluation routines should be registered with TAO by using the routines.
+The first argument is the TAO solver object, and the second argument is the matrix in which the Jacobian information can be stored.
+For the state Jacobian, the third argument is the matrix that will be used for preconditioning, and the fourth argument is an optional matrix for the inverse of the state Jacobian.
+One can use PETSC\NULL for this inverse argument and let PETSc apply the inverse using a KSP method, but faster results may be obtained by manipulating the structure of the Jacobian and providing an inverse.
+The fifth argument is the function pointer, and the sixth argument is an optional user-defined context.
+Since no solve is performed with the design Jacobian, there is no need to provide preconditioner or inverse matrices.